About skin cancer

 Skin cancer treatment

-Skin cancer can be managed with a variety of treatment options, including radiation therapy, topical medications, immunotherapy, and chemotherapy.
-The treatment recommended by your doctors will depend on:
+Skin cancer can be treated using a variety of approaches, including surgery, radiation therapy, topical medications, immunotherapy, and chemotherapy.
+The treatment recommended by your doctors will depend on:1-2

 • The type of skin cancer (melanoma or non-melanoma)